bozsahin/thebench/README.md

    <code>./bench.sh uninstall</code>

+This will remove TheBench files and auxiliary directories, except <code>~/bin</code>.
+It won't touch your python or SBCL.
+To remove them, use your package manager.

 NOTES FOR THE DISCERNING TECHIE:

 In addition to setting a package directory for <code>thebench</code> in your user space, the installer